flojoy-ai/docs/docs/instruments-database/DAQ boards/Keysight-34934A/Keysight-34934A.md

 ---
-title: Connecting to Keysight 34934A by Keysight in Python
+title: Connecting to Keysight (Agilent) 34934A by Keysight (Agilent) in Python
-sidebar_label: Keysight 34934A
+sidebar_label: Keysight (Agilent) 34934A
-description: The Keysight 34934A module for the 34980A Multifunction Switch/Measure Unit offers the highest density matrix for connecting paths between your device under test and your test equipment, allowing for multiple instrument connections to multiple points on your device under test at the same time.
+description: The Keysight (Agilent) 34934A module for the 34980A Multifunction Switch/Measure Unit offers the highest density matrix for connecting paths between your device under test and your test equipment, allowing for multiple instrument connections to multiple points on your device under test at the same time.
 keywords: [daq boards, Keysight, QCodes]
 slug: /instruments-database/daq-boards/keysight/keysight-34934a
 image: https://res.cloudinary.com/dhopxs1y3/image/upload/w_600,q_auto,f_auto/e_bgremoval/v1692395587/Instruments/DAQ%20boards/Keysight-34934A/file.jpg